West Virginia Mountaineers

+Sports sponsored

 Football

 Football is the most popular sport at WVU.
 The West Virginia Mountaineers football team represents West Virginia University in the NCAA Football Bowl Subdivision (FBS) of college football.
 West Virginia plays its home games at Mountaineer Field at Milan Puskar Stadium on the campus of West Virginia University in Morgantown, West Virginia.
 The Mountaineers compete in the Big 12 Conference.

-With a 712–471–45 record as of the conclusion of the 2013 season, WVU ranks 14th in victories among NCAA FBS programs, as well as the most victories among those programs that never claimed nor won a National Championship.
-WVU received Division I classification in 1973, becoming a Division I-A program from 1978–2006 and an FBS program from 2006 to the present.
+With a 787–533–45 record as of the conclusion of the 2024 season, WVU ranks 23rd in victories among NCAA FBS programs.
+WVU received Division I classification in 1973, becoming a Division I-A program from 1978 to 2006 and an FBS program from 2006 to the present.
 The Mountaineers have registered 80 winning seasons in their history, including one unbeaten season (10–0–1 in 1922) and five 11-win seasons (1988, 1993, 2005, 2006, 2007).
 The Mountaineers have won a total of 15 conference championships, including eight Southern Conference titles and seven Big East Conference titles.